ria-27/Profile-Card-UI/README.md

 # Profile-Card-UI
-Profile Card component built using HTML and CSS.
+Clean and Responsive Profile Card component built using HTML and CSS.